Skip to main content

 Reliability — Every provider has outages.
 OpenAI, Anthropic, Google — they all go down.
 If your app depends on a single provider, your app goes down too.
 A fallback chain that tries Provider B when Provider A fails is table stakes for production.

+Privacy and compliance — Some clients require that data never leaves their infrastructure.
+Ollama running a local Llama model satisfies that constraint.
+Your cloud-hosted app won't.
 Model strengths — Claude excels at long-context document analysis.
 GPT-4o is strong at structured output.
 Gemini handles multimodal inputs natively.
 Matching the task to the model's strengths gives better results.

 Setting Up Four Providers